 Here are some characteristics of steel-string acoustic guitars:

-- All strings are made of metal wire, some wound and some not.
+- Steel-string acoustic guitar strings are made of metal wire, some wound and some not.

 - The neck is thinner than most classical guitars.
-This width varies by maker.
+This width varies by the maker.

 - The body can be very large (jumbo) or small (parlor).